Non-science GPA – 4.0

 Diatribes about disillusioned doctors aside, don’t be polemic.
 And don’t be generic.
 You have to be somewhere in between; be interesting but not too interesting.
 You want to stand out just enough and for the right reasons.

 You really can’t fuck up the interview, unless you say something controversial or offensive.
 If you’ve made it this far, you already made the paper cut.
 Once again, keep your opinions to your damn self.
 Be cordial, be polite, be a human being.
 You’ll be fine.
 The goal again is to be just interesting enough, to stand out just enough.
 If you’re male, the dress code is pretty standard.
 As a woman, it’s important to keep your look conservative.
-Don’t wear anything higher than a low, kitten heel, skip the eyeshadow, lipstick, blush, and lower lid liner.
-Make-up should be super basic; foundation, mascara on your upper eyelashes (but not lower), and lip gloss that ensures your lips aren’t too moist, but aren’t too dry either.
-Your goal is to appear polished and professional, not “pretty.”
-Not that you can’t be pretty without any make-up at all, et cetera.
+Aim for heels that are one inch or less, nix the eyeshadow and bright lipstick, and take it easy on blush and lower lid liner.
+Make-up should be on the more basic side; your goal is to appear polished and professional.

 Once you get into medical school, you can wear whatever the hell you want, within reason.
 During the preclinical years, nobody gives a shit.
 During the clinical years, when you are seeing patients there are certain expectations.
 I personally hate wearing my hair up, but I do during my rotations because otherwise it gets in the way during physical exams.